Home » 2026 Wood Pricing Guides » Cherry Lumber Prices — 2026 Buying Guide

 About Cherry

-Fresh-sawn cherry heartwood displays a distinctive light pinkish-brown color with occasional darker streaks, while the narrow sapwood appears nearly white to pale yellow, creating striking contrast that many woodworkers either embrace or steam out depending on project requirements.
-The grain runs straight to slightly interlocked with a fine, uniform texture that machines to a naturally smooth surface, and growth ring patterns create subtle figure that becomes more pronounced after finishing.
+Fresh-sawn cherry heartwood ranges from light pinkish-brown to deeper reddish-brown, while the sapwood appears nearly white to pale yellow, creating striking contrast that many woodworkers either embrace or carefully manage through board selection.
+The grain runs straight to slightly wavy with a fine, even texture that machines to a glass-smooth surface, and subtle figure occasionally appears as curly or bird’s eye patterns in select boards.
+The wood exhibits a natural luster that becomes more pronounced with proper finishing.

 What Cherry Costs in 2026